-AN exotic serpent caused drama in Darrington last weekend when it slithered into a couple’s back
+AN exotic serpent caused drama in Darrington last weekend when it slithered into a couple’s back garden.

 Officers from Pontefract and Knottingley neighbourhood policing team (NPT) were called to retrieve the flame-coloured snake from an address off Estcourt Drive after residents reported the reptilian intruder on Saturday afternoon.